logo

 Derricke, Image of Irelande

-Also from the 16th century we have the oldest datable music that was handed down by the old harpers.
-Although not written down until much later, tunes like Scotts Lamentation and Port Priest are likely relics of the 16th century.
+Also from the end of the 16th century we have the oldest datable music that was handed down by the old harpers5.
+Although not written down until much later, tunes like Scotts Lamentation6 and Port Priest7 are likely relics of the 16th century.

 Next: the Gaelic harp in the 17th century